amolgavit26/PG-DAC-FEB-25/DataStructures_ and_Algorithms/Project/Mini_Project_2/README.md

-# :musical_score: Music Playlist Manager :headphones:
+# :iphone: web browser history manager :earth_asia:
-## :keyboard: This is a Console Based Menu Driven Music Playlist Manager.:computer_mouse:
+## :keyboard: This is a Console Based Menu Driven Web Browser Manager.:computer_mouse:

-### :rocket: Mini-Project 3 based on DataStructurs of Java (Circular Doubly LinkedList).
+### :rocket: Mini-Project 2 based on DataStructurs of Java (Doubly LinkedList).

 ## :dart: **Objective**
-This project is to implement a music playlist manager using a Circular Doubly Linked List (CDLL) in Java.
-This playlist allows users to add, remove, and navigate through songs efficiently while maintaining a circular structure for continuous playback.
+This project implements a console-based web browser history manager using a doubly linked list in Java.
+It allows users to visit web pages, navigate forward and backward through their history, and clear their browsing history.
+The project demonstrates key data structure operations such as insertion, deletion, and traversal, providing a realistic simulation of browser navigation.

 ## :sparkles: **Key Features**

-:white_check_mark: **Add & Remove Songs**
+:white_check_mark: **Doubly Linked List Implementation**
-- Users can dynamically add new songs to the playlist.
+- The browsing history is stored using a doubly linked list, where each node represents a visited web page.
-- Songs can be removed by their title, ensuring flexible playlist management.
+- This enables efficient forward and backward navigation through history.

-:white_check_mark: **Circular Playback**
+:white_check_mark: **Forward & Backward Navigation**
-- The playlist is implemented using a circular doubly linked list, allowing users to move to the next or previous song seamlessly.
+- Users can move forward to the next page or backward to the previous page in their browsing history.
-- The last song connects back to the first, ensuring an infinite loop of music playback.
+- Ensures a seamless browsing experience similar to real web browsers.

-:white_check_mark: **Play Next & Previous Songs**
+:white_check_mark: **Clear Browsing History**
-- Users can navigate forward (playNext()) or backward (playPrevious()) through the playlist.
+- Users can delete their entire browsing history in one step.
-- This mimics a real-world music player with continuous song transitions.
+- This resets the navigation, requiring users to visit new pages before continuing.

-:white_check_mark: **Display Current Song & Entire Playlist**
+:white_check_mark: **Console-Based Interaction**
-- Users can check the currently playing song.
+- A user-friendly text-based menu allows interaction via the console.
-- A complete playlist display option allows users to view all songs in the queue.
+- Users can visit new websites, navigate history, view the current page, and clear history.